 Day 06: Langtang Valley to Kyagjin (3800 m).

 Day 07: Kyagjin Rest Day.
-Today is rest day.
+Explore day,

 You can enjoy your day walking around to the Langtang Region and see the Cheese Factory.
+We will take a well-deserved rest from trekking and ease up our stiff muscles.
+Kyanjin Gompa offers splendid views of Langtang Lirung, Genjempol and Kenga Himal ranges.

 Day 08: Kyagjin to Lama Hotel (2748 m).